odubuk/odubuk/README.md

 - Currently, I'm working on learning all the elements that go into data analytics, including (but not limited to) SQL, Tableau/Power BI, and Python.

-  'm working on a few SQL functions in an application I use in my current job.
+  I'm working on a few SQL functions in an application I use in my current job.
 I've created a repository here on GitHub detailing some of these functions I've developed.
 If you want, you can check them out [here!](https://github.com/odubuk/Sundance-MediaPrep-SQL-Filters).
 I'll be updating the repository with more examples in the future!

 - I'm looking to collaborate on anything at the moment!